diana-hep/hepquery/README.md

 [<Muon at 0x8>, <Muon at 0x9>], [<Muon at 0xa>, <Muon at 0xb>]]
 ```

-# Why this is great
+# Why this is so great

 By tinkering on the command line, I computed dimuon masses and found many of them to be at the Z pole: